September 22, 2017

 There are many different types of pearl, all highly desired for their classic appeal and iridescence.
 You may own some pearl jewellery or be thinking about making a purchase - but how much do you know about these beautiful, natural creations?
 From their formation to your purchase, we're diving into the different types of pearl...

-Pearls are formed in oysters or molluscs.
+Natural pearls are formed in oysters or molluscs.
 Each pearl is the by-product of an irritant (e.g. grain of sand) within the shell of the host.
-Once inside, the oyster/mollusc will form nacre around the intruder in order to protect itself.
-After a while, this nacre will have built up several layers and hardens off in either a perfectly round shape or on occasion, a misshapen circle (commonly seen in freshwater pearls).
+Once inside, the oyster/mollusc will form a substance known as nacre around the intruder in order to protect itself.
+After a while, this nacre will build up several layers and harden into a perfectly round shape or, a slightly misshapen circle (commonly seen in freshwater pearls).
 It's the secretion of nacre that creates the iridescence that pearls are famous for.

-The round pearls we see so much of, are usually formed by a sea oyster/mollusc and harvested to make into jewellery.
-Sea pearls from China, Tahiti and other areas are highly sought after and will be priced much higher than freshwater pearls.
+The round pearls we see are usually formed by a sea oyster or mollusc and harvested to make into jewellery.
+Saltwater pearls from China, Tahiti and other areas are highly sought after and are priced much higher than freshwater pearls.

 Blue – The wearer of a blue pearl will in time find love

 Black or Gold – These pearls promote prosperity and wealth

 Pink – Success, good fortune and fame come to the wearer